 Some cybercriminals employ specialized software to look for passwords you’ve typed into emails, websites, applications, or browser bookmarks while connected to a public Wi-Fi network.
 Because it offers malevolent hackers direct access to your accounts, password leakage is one of the most harmful threats associated with using public Wi-Fi.
 Data from company logins makes the consequences even worse.

 Use two-factor authentication, which asks for a password and a secondary code that varies every so often, on websites and apps wherever possible.
 Because of this, even if hackers were to obtain your password, they would still lack the secondary code, making it incredibly difficult for them to access your accounts.
+For an added level of online protection, download Surfshark, a trusted VPN that encrypts your internet connection and safeguards your privacy.

 2. Malware Distribution